dpengineering/azure-maze/documentation/info.md

   - Don't forget to release the frame after use.
   - The Kinect can only be accessed from one program at a time, so do as much as possible within the C++ tracker.
 More TCP servers can likely be opened if needed.

-### Generic advice ###
-**Check Issues from Github code that you're copying before you copy, they might reveal some problems that would break your code.** For example, the code used for V2 had an Issue from Jan.
-2019 about memory loss that wasn't addressed, and if we saw that before we could've saved three months worth of work.

-**Google your problems!** Chances are, someone on Stack Overflow, Github, or a forum had a similar problem to yours, and the solution is easily available with sample code.

 ## Footnotes and Reference links ##

 ### Documentation ###